Nollendorfplatz

 Is photography allowed?

-Yes, photography is permitted in the square, and it can be an excellent way to capture the lively atmosphere and architecture.
+Yes, photography is allowed in Nollendorfplatz, making it an excellent spot for capturing the vibrant urban life and architecture.

 Are there guided tours?